daphshez/kavrazif/readme.md

 3. [A table of the number of bus stopping at each train station, by hour](https://docs.google.com/spreadsheets/d/1aAlK9Tmp0VT0LmBvEaLj0yJ_21-UtNWyrYKBa9pjWxo/edit?usp=sharing)

+4. [A map of all stops from which you can arrive to a train station, with planned travel time of up to 30 minutes.
+ Only includes stops with at least 5 buses stopping every day.
+Not including data for the busiest train stations](http://arcg.is/292ifCF]

-4. Most of the Kav Razif line start\end at the train station.
+5. Most of the Kav Razif line start\end at the train station.
 Exceptions: Bet Yehosha lines 11, 12, Binyamina lines 23, 24 and Kfar Saba lines 40 & 41